rcravens/devops_with_docker_nginx/3_git_deployments_flask_api/README.md

 First copy and rename the `app/.env_example` file to `app/.env`.
 Then go to the two organizations and get API keys if you want the news and weather end-points to work.

+Second copy the `.env_example` to `.env`.
+The defaults in this file should be good to deploy version 1 of the example app to both BLUE & GREEN containers.

 ### Initial Deployment

 To get everything started: